jjcao-school/dgp/assignments/Assignment_1/README.md

 ### Vertex-to-Face Relations
 Given V and F, generate an adjacency list which contains, for each vertex, a list of faces adjacent to it.
 The ordering of the faces incident on a vertex does not matter.
-Your program should print out the vertex-to-face relations.
+Your program should print out **the vertex-to-face relations.
+Explain the output,Please!!!**

 *Relevant `igl` functions:* `igl.vertex_triangle_adjacency`.